 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 Tuition and fees may vary depending on program, course level, location, and more.

-UNF’s tuition and fees change based on: Academic program for both full and part-time students Course load for both full and part-time students
+University of North Florida’s tuition and fees change based on: •Academic program for both full and part-time students •Course load for both full and part-time students

-The majority of University of North Florida undergrads use financial aid to to cover the cost of tuition.
-In 2021, 5,185 of the 14,734 undergrads enrolled received financial aid.
-UNF meets 90 percent of the demonstrated financial need for undergraduates.
+In 2023, 5,058 of the 14,171 undergrads enrolled received financial aid.
+University of North Florida meets 89% of the demonstrated financial need for undergraduates.